 Based on my experience, Venice is crowded every single time you visit it across all seasons of the year.
 Actually, two visits out of the three were in August and I am definite it wasn’t something more dramatic than I had expected.
 More or less I found the amount of tourists I expect to find at all must-go destinations around the globe.
 It wasn’t more dramatic than in Florence or in Rome or in Santorini in summer.

 Get off your track

-The funniest observation we made was that Venice was crowded only on the main paths that led to important sightseeings.
-We decided to get lost by strolling around in small alleys and find out where they led.
+The funniest observation we made was that Venice was crowded only on the main paths that led to important sightseeing.
+We decided to get lost by strolling around in small alleys and finding out where they led.
 Not only we managed to discover beautiful spots, peaceful and not-crowded.
-On the contrary, we actually were most of the time alone (!!) in a Venice full or tourists in the middle of August.
-We made our photos, we took time to sit by the canals and to drink and eat some snacks we bought from a local shop.
-We enjoyed peacefully the view of the Grand Canal and of smaller canals we found.
+On the contrary, we actually were most of the time alone (!!) while Venice is full of tourists in the middle of August.
+We made our photos, we took time to sit by the canals and drink and eat some snacks we bought from a local shop.
+We enjoyed peacefully the view of the Grand Canal and of the smaller canals we found.

 Take time to sit by the canals and watch the heavy water traffic

 If you take the time to sit down somewhere along the canals, you will probably see lots of funny things on the water.
 Venice like all the places in this world has all services, police, fire brigade, ambulance, garbage collection, and whatever you can imagine …except in Venice they are all on water.
 It looks like a very big effort to organize all these supply chains but for the Italians, it is business as usual.
 They are used to it and they manage to do their daily tasks incredibly well.
 They seem to have some kind of blind understanding when on the water.
 No matter how crowded it is, water buses, water taxis, gondolas, private boats, police boats, etc., they all know what and how to do it without crushing one over the other!

 Wisdom of the crowd